MusicMoveArr/MiniMediaScanner/README.md

 OPTIONS
 * -C|--connection-string  ConnectionString for Postgres database.
 Environment variable: CONNECTIONSTRING.
+  -a|--artist       Artist filter to update.
+Environment variable: UPDATEDEEZER_ARTIST.
   --proxy-file      HTTP/HTTPS Proxy/Proxies to use to access Deezer.
 Environment variable: PROXY_FILE.
-  -a|--artist       Artist filter to update.
-Environment variable: UPDATEDEEZER_ARTIST.
   --proxy           HTTP/HTTPS Proxy to use to access Deezer.
 Environment variable: PROXY.
   --proxy-mode      Proxy Mode: Random, RoundRobin, StickyTillError, RotateTime, PerArtist.
 Environment variable: PROXY_MODE.
 Default: "StickyTillError".
+  --save-track-token  Save the track_token that is returned by the Deezer API into the database, disabling this saves space in postgres.
+Environment variable: UPDATEDEEZER_SAVE_TRACK_TOKEN.
+Default: "True".
+  --save-preview-url  Save the preview_url that is returned by the Deezer API into the database, disabling this saves space in postgres.
+Environment variable: UPDATEDEEZER_SAVE_PREVIEW_URL.
+Default: "True".
+  --threads         The amount of threads to use.
+Environment variable: UPDATEDEEZER_THREADS.
+Default: "1".
+  --prevent-update-within-days  Prevent updating existing artists within x days from the last pull/update Environment variable: UPDATEDEEZER_PREVENT_UPDATE_WITHIN_DAYS.
+Default: "7".
   -h|--help         Shows help text.
 ```